Windows Mobile: Pocket PC 2002

-Pocket PC 2002, originally codenamed "Merlin", was released in October 4, 2001, and was based on the Windows CE 3.0 kernel, like with Pocket PC 2000.

-Although targeted mainly for 240×320 (QVGA) Pocket PC devices, Pocket PC 2002 was also used for Pocket PC phones (Pocket PC 2002 Phone Edition), and for the first time, smartphones (Smartphone 2002).
-These Pocket PC 2002 Smartphones were mainly GSM devices.
-With future releases, the Pocket PC and Smartphone lines would increasingly collide as the licensing terms were relaxed allowing OEMs to take advantage of more innovative, individual design ideas.
+Pocket PC 2002, originally codenamed "Merlin", was released on October 4, 2001, and was based on the Windows CE 3.0 kernel, like with Pocket PC 2000.
+Although targeted mainly for 240×320 (QVGA) Pocket PC devices, Pocket PC 2002 was also used for Pocket PC phones (Pocket PC 2002 Phone Edition).

 Aesthetically, Pocket PC 2002 was meant to be similar in design to the then newly released Windows XP.
 Newly added or updated programs include Windows Media Player 8 with streaming capability; MSN Messenger, and Microsoft Reader 2, with Digital rights management support.
 Upgrades to the bundled version of Office Mobile include a spell checker and word count tool in Pocket Word and improved Pocket Outlook.
 Connectivity was improved with file beaming on non-Microsoft devices such as Palm OS, the inclusion of Terminal Services and Virtual private networking support, and the ability to synchronize folders.
 Other upgrades include an enhanced UI with theme support and savable downloads and WAP in Pocket Internet Explorer.

+Smartphone 2002

+Smartphone 2002, originally codenamed "Stinger", was released in 2002.
+Based on Windows CE 3.0 like Pocket PC 2002 and Pocket PC 2000, Smartphone 2002 was built for GSM cell phones with standard keypad-based form factors, as opposed to Pocket PC 2002 Phone Edition which targeted standard touch-based PDAs.
+The first device that was supposed to ship with Smartphone 2002 was the Sendo Z100 which was canceled after Sendo sued Microsoft.

 Windows Mobile 2003

-Windows Mobile 2003, initially named as Pocket PC 2003 and originally codenamed "Ozone", was the first release under the Windows Mobile banner, released on June 23, 2003, based on the Windows CE 4.x kernel.
+Windows Mobile 2003, initially named as Pocket PC 2003 and originally codenamed "Ozone", was the first release under the Windows Mobile banner, released on June 23, 2003, based on the Windows CE 4.2 kernel.

 It came in four editions: "Windows Mobile 2003 for Pocket PC Premium Edition", "Windows Mobile 2003 for Pocket PC Professional Edition", "Windows Mobile 2003 for Smartphone" and "Windows Mobile 2003 for Pocket PC Phone Edition".
 The last was designed especially for Pocket PCs which include phone functionalities.
 The Professional Edition was used in Pocket PC budget models.
 It lacked a number of features that were in the Premium Edition, such as a client for L2TP/IPsec VPNs.
 All versions of Windows Mobile 2003 were powered by Windows CE 4.20.

 Communications interface were enhanced with Bluetooth device management, which allowed for Bluetooth file beaming support, Bluetooth headset support and support for Bluetooth add-on keyboards.
 A pictures application with viewing, cropping, e-mail, and beaming support was added.
 Multimedia improvements included MIDI file support as ringtones in Phone Edition and Windows Media Player 9.0 with streaming optimization.
 A puzzle game titled Jawbreaker is among the preinstalled programs.
 GAPI was included with this release to facilitate the development of games for the platform.

 Other features/built-in applications included the following: enhanced Pocket Outlook with vCard and vCal support, improved Pocket Internet Explorer and SMS reply options for Phone Edition.